 prior to attending New Hire Orientation.
 If you are unable to submit a photo in advance, one will be taken at New Hire Orientation.
 In addition to serving as a form of ID, this card allows you access to various University libraries and the gym and gives you the ability to use it as a debit card at the various eating facilities on campus if you opt to put money on it.

 If you need any assistance in filling out the forms or directions

 to Human Resources, call us at (609) 258-3000.

-In your New Hire Information package, you’ll find information about choosing benefit plans
+In your new hire packet, you’ll find information about choosing benefit plans

 that best meet your personal needs.
-During your orientation session, you’ll have an opportunity to learn more about the University’s generous and comprehensive benefits and how to enroll using the University’s online eBenefits
+During your orientation session, you’ll have an opportunity to learn more about the University’s generous and comprehensive benefits and how to enroll through HR Self Service

 In most plans, you need to enroll within 31 days of hire.
 If you do not enroll in a medical plan within the designated timeframe, you’ll automatically be enrolled in the University’s health care plan that covers you (and not your dependents) for catastrophic medical expenses only.